pkarun/Blynk-PZEM-004T-3-Phase-Failure-Automation/README.md

 Blynk PZEM 004T 3 Phase failure motor automation.

 <h2>What it Does?</h2>
-1) If voltage is lessthan minimum set value for all 3 Phase, then it turn OFF Relay 1</br>
+1) If voltage is lessthan minimum set value for all 3 Phase, then it turn OFF Relay 1 and Relay 2</br>
 2) Monitors 3 PZEM 004T v3.0 device data with one ESP8266 device (multiple salve)</br>
-3) Auto Mode ON/OFF - With Auto Mode ON, it turn ON Relay 1 if it meets all 3 Phase voltage reaches minimum voltage value.
+3) Auto Mode ON/OFF - With Auto Mode ON, it turn ON Relay (M1 for Relay 1 and M2 for Relay 2) if it meets all 3 Phase voltage reaches minimum voltage value.
 If any those condition don't satisify, then it won't turn on</br>
-4) If voltage is lessthan minimum set value for all 3 Phase, then it turn OFF Relay 1 </br>
+4) If voltage is lessthan minimum set value for all 3 Phase, then it turn OFF Relay 1 and Relay 2</br>
 5) Show sum of voltage, current usage, active power, active energy, frequency and power factor</br>
 6) You can update firmware using "HTTP Server OTA" method.
 In other words, through internet you can update firware without having physical access to device or without connecting to same network</br>
-7) For other 3 Relays user can connect other devices to control On/Off through internet using blynk app </br>
+7) For other 2 Relays user can connect other devices to control On/Off through internet using blynk app </br>

 <h2>Requirements</h2>
 1) <a href ="http://s.click.aliexpress.com/e/ElytDjIu">3 PZEM-004T v3.0</a></br>